dotnet/csharplang/proposals/ref-readonly-parameters.md

 C# 7.2 [introduced `in` parameters](https://github.com/dotnet/csharplang/blob/c8c1615fcad4ca016a97b7260ad497aad53ebc78/proposals/csharp-7.2/readonly-ref.md#solution-in-parameters) as a way to pass readonly references.
 `in` parameters allow both lvalues and rvalues and can be used without any annotation at the callsite.
 However, APIs which capture or return references from their parameters would like to disallow rvalues and also enforce some indication at the callsite that a reference is being captured.
-`ref readonly` parameters are ideal in such cases as they allow only lvalues and warn if used without any annotation.
+`ref readonly` parameters are ideal in such cases as they warn if used with rvalues or without any annotation at the callsite.

 Furthermore, there are APIs that need only read-only references but use
 - `ref` parameters since they were introduced before `in` became available and changing to `in` would be a source and binary breaking change, e.g., `QueryInterface`, or